 - Prone to nuisance barking

-- Will wander if they find a way out of the yard
+- Will wander if they find a way out of the yard, making a personalized collar a wise investment

 - Need a lot of attention